mcp-server-langfuse

 Limitations

-- Only prompts with a
+- Only prompts labeled

 production